Topics in Probability, Parametric Estimation and Stochastic Calculus: Introduction

 A substantial Appendix, requiring only familiarity with the material up to Subsection \ref{normaldist:sub}, is devoted to Brownian motion and Itô’s calculus.
 It begins with the construction of Brownian paths and culminates in Itô’s celebrated change-of-variables formula.
 This framework allows for a complete proof of the sharp Gaussian concentration inequality, which provides the exact constant for the associated standard deviation, and demonstrates the strength of stochastic calculus through further applications such as the Feynman–Kac formula, yielding a path-integral representation of the Laplacian heat kernel, and the Black–Scholes model in Finance, a landmark contribution that transformed financial mathematics and earned a Nobel Prize in 1997.

 The presentation draws on both classical references and recent monographs, many of which are cited throughout\footnote{I am also grateful for the many insightful conversations with colleagues, which have helped shape and refine not only these notes but also the companion computational labs.
-Special thanks go to C.~Barroso and J.~F.~Montenegro (UFC), T.~Alencar and J.~Silva (UFCA), and J.~X.~da~Cruz~Neto (UFPI).}.
+Special thanks go to C.~Barroso and J.~F.~Montenegro (UFC), T.~Alencar and J.~Silva (UFCA), T.~Alencar and J.~Silva (UFCA), Mykael Cardoso, J.~X.~da~Cruz~Neto, Rondinelle Marcolino, Ray Serra and Sandoel Vieira (UFPI) and J.~Stoyanov.}.
 At certain points, however, the exposition deliberately departs from the conventional treatment by emphasizing geometric perspectives in the theory.
-These include Fisher’s elegant method for deriving the distributions of ubiquitous statistics such as the chi-squared, Student’s $\mathfrak t$, and correlation coefficients, the profound link between Scheffé-type simultaneous confidence bands for the mean response in the linear model and Weyl’s tube formula, and the illuminating interplay between concentration inequalities and the framework of high-dimensional probability, a theme that has become pivotal in contemporary Data Science.
+These include Fisher’s elegant method for deriving the distributions of ubiquitous statistics such as the chi-square, Student’s $\mathfrak t$, and correlation coefficients, the profound link between Scheffé-type simultaneous confidence bands for the mean response in the linear model and Weyl’s tube formula, and the illuminating interplay between concentration inequalities and the framework of high-dimensional probability, a theme that has become pivotal in contemporary Data Science.
 A further example is provided by the well-known dichotomy between model interpretability and prediction accuracy in linear models, where the geometry migrates from projections in sample space (as in the realm of ordinary least squares) to constraints in parameter space through regularization methods (such as ridge regression and the LASSO), illustrating how classical approaches adapt to remain effective in modern contexts.
 Taken together, these excursions highlight the central geometric role of normally distributed random vectors across key aspects of the theory.

+In addition to the formal development, we have incorporated throughout the text a number of remarks, examples, and short subsections designed to offer a complementary perspective.
+In most cases, these elements aim to illuminate how probabilistic ideas interact with contemporary themes in Data Science and Statistical Learning, often going beyond what is strictly required for the mathematical exposition.
+For ease of reference, such passages are consistently marked with the symbol $\bigstar$.